Classification of five-dimensional nilpotent Jordan algebras: Non-associative nilpotent Jordan algebras of dimension 5

-\begin{thm}[\textbf{Classification of five dimensional nilpotent Jordan algebras}] There are infinite number of five dimensional nilpotent Jordan algebras over an algebraically closed fields of characteristic $\neq 2$, and any nilpotent non-associative Jordan algebra of dimension five over an algebraically closed fields of characteristic $\neq 2$ is isomorphic to one of the following algebras :
+\begin{thm} There is an infinite number of five-dimensional nilpotent Jordan algebras over an algebraically closed fields of characteristic $\neq 2 $, and any nilpotent non-associative Jordan algebra of dimension five over an algebraically closed field $\mathbb{F}$ of characteristic $\neq 2$ is isomorphic to one of the following algebras:

 \begin{itemize} \item $J_{5,1}:a^{2}=b,b\circ c=d.$